 Two years ago, Casey began working in a biological research internship position with the Department of Natural Resources and Culture of the Siletz Indians Tribes, which is devoted to conservation and management of natural resources on tribally-held lands.
 Passionate about the protection of marine habitats, Casey has conducted biological sampling of fish and contributed to river restoration projects.

-While this got him hooked to the science of ecological restoration in rivers and on the coast, enrolling in one of the most popular courses at Oregon State, Marine Biology and Ecology (BI 450), close on the heels of his summer research, was equally transformative.
+While this got him hooked on the science of ecological restoration in rivers and on the coast, enrolling in one of the most popular courses at Oregon State, Marine Biology and Ecology (BI 450), close on the heels of his summer research, was equally transformative.

 "I can say with 100% certainty that the reason I am studying zoology, specifically marine science, is because of my coastal traditions and my coastal tribe."